timescale/docs/timescaledb/how-to-guides/upgrades/major-upgrade.md

 Additionally, before you begin this major upgrade, read the [changes in TimescaleDB&nbsp;2 section][changes-in-ts2].
 This section provides a more detailed look at the major changes in TimescaleDB&nbsp;2.
-It also includes infomration about how these major changes impact the way your applications and scripts interact with the TimescaleDB API.
+It also includes information about how these major changes impact the way your applications and scripts interact with the TimescaleDB API.

 ## Breaking changes